AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 ## Setting up a Prop with AVmenu&trade;

 With AVmenu&trade; you can create menus in prims that don't have animations.
-The [AV]menu script can be used in spare prims of furniture or in stand-alone objects that don't have seating (e.g. lazy Susan, kitchen/bar, item dispenser, drinks machine).
+The AVP_menu script can be used in spare prims of furniture or in stand-alone objects that don't have seating (e.g. lazy Susan, kitchen/bar, item dispenser, drinks machine).

-{% include important.html content="The [AV]menu script can be used in any prim that does *NOT* include the [AV]sit, [AV]root or [AV]root-security scripts." %}
+{% include important.html content="The AVP_menu script can be used in any prim that does *NOT* include the AVP_sit, AVP_root or AVP_root-security scripts." %}

-As with the [AV]sit scripts, [AV]menu is controlled by an AVpos notecard.
-[AV]menu allows BUTTON, TOMENU, MENU, TEXT and MTYPE 3 from the [Notecard Commands](/avsitterplus_avpos.html#notecard-commands) to be used to create menus and also reacts to the [90005 link message](/avsitterplus_scripting.html#link-messages-to-send) in the same way as the [AV]sit scripts.
+As with the AVP_sit scripts, AVP_menu is controlled by an AVpos notecard.
+AVP_menu allows BUTTON, TOMENU, MENU, TEXT and MTYPE 3 from the [Notecard Commands](/avsitterplus_avpos.html#notecard-commands) to be used to create menus and also reacts to the [90005 link message](/avsitterplus_scripting.html#link-messages-to-send) in the same way as the AVP_sit scripts.

-To add props to a prim using [AV]menu:
+To add props to a prim using AVP_menu:

 1. Drop the following into the prim:
-  - [AV]menu script
+  - AVP_menu script
-  - [AV]prop script
+  - AVP_prop script
   - AVpos notecard
   - Your prepared prop objects
 2. Touch the prim, choose [OWNER] to enter the owner menu.